TKomericki/Rhetos-wiki/Implementing-simple-business-rules.md

         {
             Log Demo.Person.FirstName;
             Log Demo.Person.LastName;
-            // 'Description' property is long and not interesting, so we don't want to log it's values.
+            // 'Description' property is long and not interesting, so we don't want to log its values.
         }
     }